2004 Daytona 500: Race summary

 Before the start of the race, several cars had to move to the rear of the field: engine changes for polesitter Greg Biffle, Ryan Newman, Ricky Craven, and 1990 race winner Derrike Cope.
 Rookie and NEXTEL Cup debutant Scott Riggs started from the rear in a backup car.
-This meant that Gatorade Duel #1 winner Dale Earnhardt Jr. took over the first starting spot and led the opening laps.
+Biffle's move to the rear of the field meant that Gatorade Duel #1 winner Dale Earnhardt Jr. took over the first starting spot and led the opening laps.

-Mark Martin, coming off a disappointing season last year, exited the race with a blown engine on lap 8, which brought out the first caution.
+Mark Martin, coming off a disappointing 2003 season, exited the race with a blown engine on lap 8, which brought out the first caution.
 On lap 26, his Roush Racing teammate Jeff Burton joined him in the garage, likewise with an engine failure.
 Kevin Harvick made the first lead change on lap 30.
 Four laps later, Cope spun in turn 4, collecting Scott Riggs; this would bring out the second caution.
 After the first round of green-flag pit stops, Tony Stewart took the lead.
 He and Jimmie Johnson swapped it a few times while navigating lapped cars (most of them were at the "tail-end" of the lead lap, given that the lap 34 crash occurred during pit stops) before Earnhardt Jr. reclaimed the lead.

 On lap 60, the third caution was flown when Rusty Wallace, Ken Schrader, and Jeff Green crashed on the backstretch.
 After the restart, Stewart and Earnhardt Jr. both battled for the lead until a huge crash occurred in the back straightaway on lap 71.
 This started when rookies Brian Vickers and Johnny Sauter made contact, collecting Marlin, Newman, defending 500 winner Michael Waltrip, John Andretti, Kevin Lepage, Terry Labonte; Johnny Benson Jr.; Scott Riggs, Robby Gordon, and Jamie McMurray.
 Waltrip got the worst of it, as his car went into the infield grass.
 Waltrip hit Robby Gordon which caused his left rear wheel to come off.
-The friction, combined with the fact that the rains that had washed out the Busch race the day before, caused the tire rim to dig into the infield grass.
+The friction, combined with the fact that the rains had washed out the Busch Series race the day before, caused the tire rim to dig into the infield grass.
 The car flipped over three times, kicked up a lot of dirt, and came to a stop on its roof.
-A temporary delay under a long caution (although the race was not red-flagged) ensued as emergency crews debated whether or not too upright Waltrip's car before extricating him.
+A temporary delay under a long caution (although the race was not red-flagged) ensued as emergency crews debated whether or not to upright Waltrip's car before extricating him.
 The situation was exacerbated due to Waltrip's size.